 For the Maple Frosting

-- 18 tablespoons (that's 1 cup plus 2 tablespoons) unsalted butter, at room temperature
+- 18 tbsp (that’s 1 cup plus 2 tablespoons) unsalted butter, at room temperature

 - 5 cups powdered confectioners’ sugar